Drop off your CV

 This suggests that even if employers pledge DE&I workforce targets to include 50% women in senior roles (for example), there simply aren’t the candidates.

-The lack of girls choosing scientific studies may mean there is no critical mass of candidates prepared to access leadership positions, resulting in the exclusion of the feminine perspective in creating and developing solutions (World Economic Forum, 2020).
+The lack of girls choosing stem majors may mean there is no critical mass of candidates prepared to access leadership positions, resulting in the exclusion of the feminine perspective in creating and developing solutions (World Economic Forum, 2020).

 Imposter syndrome can be defined as an internal thought process leading to sufferers believing that they are not as competent as others may perceive them to be.